 U.S. citizens or permanent residents who wish to apply for federal financial aid only, including the PLUS Loan, need only complete the Free Application for Federal Student Aid (FAFSA).
 These applicants will not be considered for need-based Dickinson grant assistance.
 New students wishing to apply for Dickinson grant assistance and federal/state aid should complete BOTH the CSS PROFILE and the Free Application for Federal Student Aid (FAFSA) online applications.
-To ensure accuracy, Dickinson encourages families to utilize the IRS Data Retrieval Tool on the FAFSA.
+To ensure accuracy, Dickinson families will be prompted to utilize the Financial Aid Direct Data Exchange (FA-DDX).
 Some students may be required to complete additional forms.
 Students whose parents are divorced, separated, or were never married are asked to have the noncustodial parent complete a Noncustodial Parent CSS PROFILE as part of the CSS PROFILE application process.
 Families are also requested to send signed copies of parent and student federal tax returns along with all supplemental schedules and W2 forms to the College Board IDOC Service.
 Do not email personal identifying information, such as tax returns or W2 forms to Dickinson.
 In most cases, Dickinson grant assistance will be awarded only after these applications and requested documentation have been received.
 The deadline for prospective students to submit their aid application is the same deadline as their admissions application.

-We will ask enrolling first year students who receive need-based grants to complete a Financial Aid Recipient's Information Form during the summer preceding their arrival.
-The form is accessed through the Dickinson Gateway.
+We will ask enrolling first year students who receive need-based grants to complete the General Application though Dickinson's Academic Works during the summer preceding their arrival.